Add Microsoft Edge for Windows 10 to Microsoft Intune

-In the Add App blade, select App settings.
+In the Add App pane, select App settings.

-In the App settings blade, select either Beta or Dev from the Channel list to determine which Edge Channel you will deploy the app from.
+In the App settings pane, select either Stable, Beta or Dev from the Channel list to determine which Edge Channel you will deploy the app from.

 The Microsoft Edge browser logo is displayed with the app when users browse the company portal.